Nipun44/Cricket_Scraping_2/README.md

 8. Type 0 if the team bats first, or 1 if the team bats second in the given section
 9. Run the notebook cells to initiate data scraping and perform the analytics.
 10. You can save the data to a CSV file after run it.

+The cricket data used in this project is sourced from ESPNcricinfo, a leading sports website for cricket enthusiasts.